Guide for setting up a business in Australia

-The Australian workplace relations system was completely reformed in 2009 and a new safety net of employee entitlements took effect from 1 January 2010.
-The new safety net is provided for in the National Employment Standards under the Fair Work Act 2009 (Cth) together with any applicable modern awards.
+The Australian workplace relations system is mainly regulated by the Fair Work Act 2009 (Cth) together with any applicable modern awards.

 Companies employing employees must also comply with a wide range of other legislation including superannuation and tax legislation and various other State and Territory laws.